glacials/twos.dev/src/cold/guide.md

 -->

 1. **I like to synchronize *why*s but not *how*s.** Coordination is slow.
-As long as we share a common vision, I trust you to make decisions in motion without blocking on consensus every step of the way.
+As long as we share a common vision, I trust you to make [two-way door](https://shit.management/one-way-and-two-way-door-decisions/) decisions in motion without blocking on consensus.
 I ask that you trust me to do the same.
-We can continue to share progress in nonblocking ways^[To be clear, I don't mean "don't do code reviews".
-I mean don't call a team meeting to get tacit approval on a [two-way door](https://shit.management/one-way-and-two-way-door-decisions/).
-I trust you to make the call.].
+We can continue to share progress in nonblocking ways^[To be clear I don't mean "don't do code reviews".
+I mean don't call team meetings for approval at every small-to-medium fork in the road.
+I trust you to do the research and make the call, then share your findings async.].
    [More](https://communitywiki.org/wiki/DoOcracy)
 2. **I prefer asynchrony.** Social interaction [costs me brainpower](autism.html#masking) so I am more helpful when writing than speaking.
 In either case I'll understand your words better when given time to digest.
-3. **I don't handle interruptions well,** so notifications for my Slack and email are permanently off—even DMs.
+3. **I don't handle interruptions well** so notifications for my Slack and email are permanently off, even for DMs.
 A thirty second Slack conversation sets my brain back 15 minutes, so this is how I protect my productivity.
    I'll see the red badge in my dock when I come up for air.
 If it's urgent, use the oncall flow.